celi52/si-hdgnn/README.md

 ## Datasets

-Dataset can be downloaded in [Google Drive](https://drive.google.com/drive/folders/1JPXdSi23VS1lt0O_clxzNvaHgRl9iaIY?usp=sharing).
+APS and its preprocessd data can be downloaded in [Google Drive](https://drive.google.com/drive/folders/1JPXdSi23VS1lt0O_clxzNvaHgRl9iaIY?usp=sharing).

 You can access the original APS dataset [here](https://journals.aps.org/datasets).
 (Released by *American Physical Society*, obtained at Jan 17, 2019)

+Or DBLP-Citation-network V10, and ACM-Citation-network V9 [here](https://www.aminer.org/citation).
+(Released by *Aminer*)

 # Run the code